Harold Bride's report to the Marconi Company, read into the Mary 4, 1912 US Inquiry:

 The night before the disaster Mr. Phillips and

-inside the casing and making contact with certain iron bolts
+casing and making contact with certain iron bolts holding the

-frame together, thereby earthing the power to a great extent.
+woodwork and frame together, thereby earthing the power to a great

 After binding these leads with rubber tape, we